-- A violent crime that constitutes an imminent threat to the campus community (including, but not limited to, homicide, sex offenses, robbery, aggravated assault, and aggravated battery); and - Occurs within USFPD jurisdiction, including the 1,000 ft. perimeter beyond our Clery-defined campus.
+- A violent crime that constitutes an imminent threat to the to the campus community (including, but not limited to, homicide, sex offenses, robbery, aggravated assault, and aggravated assault, and aggravated battery); and - Occurs within USFPD jurisdiction, including the 1,000 ft. perimeter beyond our Clery-defined campus.

 Our institution issues Emergency Notifications in accordance with the emergency response and evacuation procedures outlined in our Emergency Operations Plan (EOP).
 Each institution within the USF System has an EOP.
 Each EOP is written in accordance with the framework outlined in USF System Policy 6-010: Emergency Management.
-This policy is available on the Office of the General Counsel's website at regulationspolicies.usf.edu/ policies-and-procedures/pdfs/policy-6-010.pdf.
+This policy is available on the Office of the General Counsel's website at regulationspolicies.usf.edu/policies-and-procedure s/pdfs/policy-6-010.pdf.